haileliya/Amazon_Vine_Analysis/README.md

 - 54.5% of unpaid vine reviews were 5-stars.

 Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.
 Then, provide one additional analysis that you could do with the dataset to support your statement.

+In this analysis, I am able to identify that there may be a possible bias for positive reviews because 54.4% of vine reviews were 5-stars.
+In order to consluvivelly determine whether there was a bias, we'd need to conduct a t-test or a chi-squared test on the data.